 So, you want to stay close to the things you want to see, and that seems to mean Central London.
 But where is Central London?
 Let’s map it out.

-The Best London Neighborhoods for Tourists
+Best London Neighborhoods for First Time Visitors

 Central is great, but what should you expect from the different areas in London?
 Every neighborhood has its own unique feel, and you may find yourself more drawn to the personality of some neighborhoods over others.